pachterlab/LP_2021/05-current-techs.md

 \caption{(ref:seqfish-cap)}(\#fig:seqfish)
 \end{figure}

 The most common error in multi-round smFISH is missing signal, most likely in one round [@Shah2016; @Chen2015].
 If all $F^N$ barcodes are used and one round is missing for a mRNA molecule, then the existing signal of this molecule is consistent to $F$ genes, so it cannot be uniquely identified.
 If a small proportion of barcodes are intentionally left out to control for false positives, as done in this first version of seqFISH (4 out of 16), then error correction is still not guaranteed.
+A further defense against errors in 2014 seqFISH was to repeat the 2 rounds of hybridization 3 times, so 6 rounds were performed.
+This filtered out false positives where repeated rounds didn't match, and barring false positives, this can recover the original 2 barcoding rounds if up to 2 of the 6 total rounds have missing signal.

-To address this issue, an error correction scheme was introduced in 2016, with hybridization chain reaction (HCR) seqFISH [@Shah2016], and was used in seqFISH+ [@Eng2019a] as well.
+Another error correction scheme was introduced in 2016, with hybridization chain reaction (HCR) seqFISH [@Shah2016], and was used in seqFISH+ [@Eng2019a] as well.
 One more round of hybridization than necessary to encode the number of genes of interest was used, and the barcodes are designed so that if one of the rounds is missing, the remaining rounds still uniquely identify the gene (Figure \@ref(fig:seqfish)).
 For example, with 5 colors, 3 rounds are enough to encode 100 genes, as 125 barcodes are possible.
 However, a fourth round is used, so missing one round can still result in 3 remaining rounds that uniquely identify the gene.

 (ref:merfish-cap) Schematic of MERFISH [@Chen2015; @Moffitt2016a] and MERFISH error correction.